InfuseAI/primehub-python-sdk/README.md

-  instancetypes        Get an instance types of list instance types jobs                 Get a job or list jobs me                   Show user account notebooks            Get notebooks logs schedules            Get a schedule or list schedules version              Display the version of PrimeHub Python SDK
+  instancetypes        Get an instance types of list instance types jobs                 Get a job or list jobs me                   Show user account models               Manage models notebooks            Get notebooks logs schedules            Get a schedule or list schedules version              Display the version of PrimeHub Python SDK volumes              Get a volume or list volumes

 Options:
   -h, --help           Show the help